 - Raisin Challah: Available year-round.

-- Pumpkin Challah: Available in some bakeries during the fall.
+- Pumpkin Challah: Available during the fall.

 French toast is delicious on its own, but in our house, we love it topped with cinnamon sugar.
 Other fun toppings include: